 Section 7.
 What are current electronic signature technologies?

 Section 8.
 How should agencies implement electronic signatures and electronic transactions?

 Section 9.
 Summary of the procedures and checklist.

 PART I. What policies and procedures should agencies follow?

 The Government Paperwork Elimination Act (GPEA) requires Federal agencies, by October 21, 2003, to provide individuals or entities the option to submit information or transact with the agency electronically and to maintain records electronically when practicable.
 GPEA specifically states that electronic records and their related electronic signatures are not to be denied legal effect, validity, or enforceability merely because they are in electronic form.
 It also encourages Federal government use of a range of electronic signature alternatives.

 Sections 1703 and 1705 of GPEA charge the Office of Management and Budget (OMB) with developing procedures for Executive agencies to follow in using and accepting electronic documents and signatures, including records required to be maintained under Federal programs and information that employers are required to store and file with Federal agencies about their employees.
 These procedures reflect and are to be executed with due consideration of the following policies:

-that electronic signatures are as reliable as appropriate for the
+ensuring that electronic signatures are as reliable as appropriate for the purpose in question;